-This installment of News and Notes for February 2017 celebrates the achievements of Mr. Walter Woods, who is three months away from his 99th birthday, and is retiring from the Advisory Board as the Wellesley representative.
-We also discuss: The Authority’s read more
+This installment of News and Notes for February 2017 celebrates the achievements of Mr. Walter Woods, who is three months away from his 99th birthday, and is retiring from the Advisory Board as the Wellesley representative. read more

 Three months away from his 99th birthday, Walter Woods is retiring from the Advisory Board as the Wellesley representative.
 Walter has been an integral part of the Advisory Board from day one.